serhii-untilov/Payroll-SMB/README.md

 **Payroll SMB** is a web application that:

 - helps employers and employees calculate salaries and taxes according to the chosen country's laws.
-- features a responsive UI design, multi-tenant architecture, auto-generated REST API, role-based access with JWT authorization, event-driven document processing, and SSE enabling the client to receive automatic updates from the server
+- features a responsive UI design, multi-tenant architecture, auto-generated REST API, role-based access with JWT authorization, event-driven calculation processing, automatic document preparation according to business process schedules, and SSE enabling the client to receive automatic updates from the server.

 ## Key features